How to Create a Straw Bale Garden in Your Backyard

 Mixed Results From Our Straw Bale Garden

-Our overall results for the season where less than expected.
-We planted a variety of vegetables.
-Tomatoes, peppers, squash, eggplant and even pole beans.
+Our overall results for the season were less than expected.
+We planted a variety of vegetables: tomatoes, peppers, squash, eggplant and even pole beans.
 While everything grew, the overall yield was less due to the lack of direct sun and the drying of the bales by the breezes coming up from the beach.
 The stress that the plants endured from the dry-wet cycle gave rise to some blight.
-The bean leaves had black spots from fungus.
+The bean leaves had black spots from a fungus.

 During our initial planting in the early summer, I planted a row of beans along the snow fence.
 I loosened the sandy soil and mixed in a little peat moss.
 Then fertilized with the 10-10-10 mix that we used on the bales.
 In no time, we had beans with each of our weekend meals.
 In this case, the juice was not worth the squeeze.